vikhyat108/kNNpy/README.md

 # 🚀 kNNpy

 **kNNpy** is a Python package for computing the **k-Nearest Neighbor Cumulative Distribution Function (kNN-CDF)** — a powerful statistic designed to capture the full non-Gaussian information content of cosmological clustering.
-It provides a modular and efficient framework to analyze both projected (2D) and 3D large-scale structure data, going beyond traditional two-point statistics.
+It provides a modular and efficient framework to analyze both 2D and 3D large-scale structure data, going beyond traditional two-point statistics.

 ---